Types of Visas

 If you choose our Application Package, one of our lawyers will first arrange an advice session with you.
 During this session they will discuss your circumstances for you and can assess your eligibility for a visa for either the UK, US or Ireland.
 They can also answer any questions that you may have about the application process.

-Once you have decided on the visa that you would like to apply for, our lawyers will get you started with your application.
+Once you have decided on the right visa for you, our lawyers will get you started with your application.
 They can fill in and submit any application forms on your behalf and will help you to gather all of the supporting documents that you will need.
 Your lawyer will also write you a Letter of Representation to support your application.

 It can be easy to make a mistake in a visa application, and doing so can result in it being refused.
 By getting the assistance of our professional immigration lawyers, you can be sure that your visa application will have the best possible chance of success.
-To get started on your application, get in touch with our team today on 0333 305 9272.
+To get started on your application, get in touch with our immigration law experts today on 0330 828 4126

 Frequently Asked Questions